-Youssef Marzouk is an associate professor in the Department of Aeronautics and Astronautics at MIT, and Director of MIT’s Aerospace Computational Design Laboratory.
-He is also co-director of educational programs for the MIT Center for Computational Engineering.
+Youssef Marzouk is a professor in the Department of Aeronautics and Astronautics at MIT, and co-director of the MIT Center for Computational Engineering.
+He is also director of MIT’s Aerospace Computational Design Laboratory.

-His research focuses on uncertainty quantification, inverse problems, statistical inference, and large-scale Bayesian computation for complex physical systems, and on using these approaches to address modeling challenges in energy conversion and environmental applications.
-He received his SB (1997), SM (1999), and PhD (2004) degrees in mechanical engineering from MIT, and spent several years at Sandia National Laboratories before joining the MIT faculty in 2009.
+He received his SB, SM, and PhD degrees from MIT and spent several years at Sandia National Laboratories before joining the MIT faculty in 2009.
 He is a recipient of the Hertz Foundation Doctoral Thesis Prize (2004), the Sandia Laboratories Truman Fellowship (2004-2007), the US Department of Energy Early Career Research Award (2010), and the Junior Bose Award for Teaching Excellence from the MIT School of Engineering (2012).
 He is an Associate Fellow of the AIAA and currently serves on the editorial boards of the SIAM Journal on Scientific Computing, Advances in Computational Mathematics, and the SIAM/ASA Journal on Uncertainty Quantification.